projectdummy2025/simple-auth/setup_document/database_setup_tutorial.md

 ## STEP 6: PREPARATION FOR NEXT PHASE

 Once you've verified all of the above, the database is ready for the backend development phase.
 The backend service will be able to connect to the database using:
-- Hostname: "postgres" (the service name in docker-compose)
+- Hostname: "postgres" (the service name in docker compose)
 - Database: ${DB_NAME}
 - User: ${DB_USER}
 - Password: ${DB_PASSWORD}

-All these values will be provided to the backend container through environment variables as defined in the docker-compose.yml file.
+All these values will be provided to the backend container through environment variables as defined in the docker compose.yml file.

 ## SUCCESS CRITERIA:
 - PostgreSQL container starts without errors